 From writing to editing to publishing...

 I'm frequently asked about the process of writing a novel.
 Whether it's during book club meetings or through emails, readers are curious about how a story progresses from concept to manuscript, and from manuscript to a published novel that sits on the shelves of our favorite bookstores.
-Since I’ve just wrapped up my sixth novel, Twenty Years Later, I figured now would be a good time to describe the process of bookmaking.
+Since I’ve just wrapped up my latest manuscript, I figured now would be a good time to describe the process of bookmaking.
 Now, while the struggle of writing a coherent manuscript is still fresh in my mind.
 Now, while the joys of hearing that my agent and editor love the story are still tangible.
 Now, while the skies are clear, the horizon is bright, and I’m able to take a deep breath and relax before I do it all again.
 Because soon I’ll be back in the trenches, fighting self-doubt and feelings of inadequacy that always hound me as I conjure up a new idea for my next book, and then attempt to write the damn thing.

 So, here are the steps my stories go through...